 A dog’s pregnancy lasts between 63-65 days.
 Pregnant animals have very different needs and problems to non-pregnant animals.

 Their nutritional needs change during pregnancy and milk production.
-To maintain a healthy mother and babies it is important to feed correctly throughout pregnancy and lactation.
+To maintain a healthy mother and puppies, it is important to feed correctly throughout pregnancy and lactation.

 Labour can be distressing for both owner and pet unless you are aware of what is normal, what is not and when to call for help.
-We have a labour information leaflet at the practice to allow you to be able to tell the difference between normal birth and problem births where you may need to call for hep.
-Problems during labour, unless promptly dealt with, can lead to death of mother and puppies.
+We have a labour information leaflet at the practice, to allow you to be able to tell the difference between normal birth and problem births and when you may need to call for help.
+Problems during labour, unless promptly dealt with, can lead to the death of mother and puppies.

 Please make sure you educate yourself on this subject if you have a pregnant pet.
 We are happy to help.

 Problems Associated With Lactation / Milk Production